conestack/yafowil.documentation/docs-source/index.rst

 YAFOWIL documentation
 =====================

 This is **Yet Another Form WIdget Library** (XHTML).
-There are plenty of 'em out in Python space.

 YAFOWIL offers html-form creation and modification at runtime.
-Its light-weight
-and provides an extensible, reusable set of form widgets, independent from any web-framework, but easy to use in your web-framework.
+Its light-weight and provides an extensible, reusable set of form widgets, independent from any web-framework, but easy to use in your web-framework.

+YAFOWIL is framework independent and is all about widgets and configuration.
+It does not fight with storage.

 Contents: